 A relatively large number of people in Snow Camp telecommute to their jobs.
 Overall, about 7.46% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Snow Camp is a great place for families with children to consider.
-First of all, many other families with children live here, making Snow Camp a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Snow Camp has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Snow Camp is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Snow Camp’s overall crime rate is lower than average for the country.

 One downside of living in Snow Camp, however, is that residents on average have to contend with a long commute, spending on average 31.65 minutes every day commuting to work.